sociomantic-tsunami/nessie-ui/src/Grid/README.md

 algorithm automatically places the items in the Grid.
 This property controls how the auto-placement algorithm works.

-The prop accepts one of four values:
+The prop accepts one of two values:
 - `"row"` - tells the auto-placement algorithm to fill in each row in turn, adding new rows as necessary (default)
 - `"column"` - tells the auto-placement algorithm to fill in each column in turn,